gerald1248/stateful-kubernetes-slides/deck/all-slides.md

 Enabling zero trust and mutual TLS is much easier, and again you only do it once

-Continuous reconciliation based on policies you define beats defining desired state at the start and hoping for the best
+Continuous reconciliation based on policies you define beats setting desired state at the start and hoping for the best

 <!-- section 32 -->